 This is one area where Canva is light-years ahead of Crello, offering integrations with Facebook, Dropbox, Instagram, YouTube, Twitter, Google Drive, Google Maps, Giphy, Typeform, and Flickr, among other services.
-Canva is also working on adding new integrations for users, even acquiring Pexels and Pixabay in 2019.
+Canva is also working on adding new integrations for users, even acquiring Pexels and Pixabay.

 These integrations allow users to bring content from any of those services directly to Canva to create new designs or import their designs into those services.

 For example, you can post your Canva design to your Instagram feed or use your project to make a new form design in Typeform.